-mask

 Business Benefits of Automated Pen Testing

-• Availability of exact metrics: Automated penetration testing measures exactly the ratio of attacks stopped by the existing defensive controls compared to the number of attacks launched.
+• Availability of exact metrics: Automated pen testing measures exactly the ratio of attacks stopped by the existing defensive controls compared to the number of attacks launched.
 When adjusted to take into account other factors such as CVSS score and DREAD type risk assessment models, the risk level can be precisely quantified.

 • Optimized patching schedule: The ability to evaluate how security controls compensate for the gaps stemming from vulnerabilities with Attack Based Vulnerability Management (ABVM) can reduce IT patching workload by up to 50% while hardening the overall security posture.